phuze/windows-10-missing-search-icons/README.md

 I will note that this does not permanently resolve the issue.
 Your mileage will vary with regards to how long your icons will remain restored.
 Alternatively, you may still continue to utilize the [repair.py](https://github.com/phuze/windows-10-missing-search-icons/blob/master/repair/repair.py) tool.
 All of the details and instructions you need to expand on the repair toolkit ([repairs.json](https://github.com/phuze/windows-10-missing-search-icons/blob/master/repair/toolkit/repairs.json)) can be found within the remainder of this readme.

+***

-## Run the Repair Tool
+## Update 1: Python Repair Tool

-Previously, this was a manual process.
-I have built a Python tool to automate the process.
+I have built a Python tool to help automate the process.
 To use it, open an elevated command prompt, navigate to the directory with `repair.py` and run the Python script.
 You will need to have [Python 3.x](https://www.python.org/downloads/) installed on your machine.

 `python repair.py`

+***

 ## Repository Contents